aandiron/aandiron.github.io/posts/posts.md

 ---

 # Bits and Pieces
-Short written pieces that less developed bits.
+Short written pieces and less developed bits.
 * [Flattening the Curve](20210813_Flattening-the-Curve.md)